 By Alice Feeney.
 Narrated by Richard Armitage & Tuppence Middleton.

 “This mysterious story had me on the edge of my seat wanting more!
 This book is hauntingly beautiful and full of surprises!
-Following Grady Green as he struggles to find his ability to write after his wife’s strange disappearance was a journey full of unexpected dark revelations. ” Alex, White Rabbit Books & Gifts
+Following Grady Green as he struggles to find his ability to write after his wife’s strange disappearance was a journey full of unexpected dark revelations. ” — Alex, White Rabbit Books & Gifts

 Sunrise on the Reaping

 By Suzanne Collins.
-By Jefferson White.
+Narrated by Jefferson White.

 “The fifth instalment in series serves as a powerful exploration of propaganda and censorship, underscoring the Capitol’s relentless efforts to maintain its tyrannical grip on power.
 It stands as a chilling reminder of the lengths authoritarian regimes will go to preserve the illusion of control over their citizens.
 Witnessing Haymitch’s transformation into the character we come to know in the original series is both heartbreaking and deeply radicalizing, offering a poignant glimpse into the life he kept so secretive from Katniss and Peeta.” — Sammie, Anderson’s Bookshop